wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 ## Linux Commands

-Now that you've got a Linux environment to play around in, it's time to get our hands dirty.
-Open up your terminal and let's get started.
+Now that you've got a Linux environment to play around in, it's time to get your hands dirty and work with some commands.
+For most instances, you will only have to know a core group of commands, as well as have the ability to look up unfamiliar ones by either using the terminal, or your preferred web browser.

+The web has thousands of complicated linux guides teaching you everything you need to know.
+Right now, let's focus on the basics.
+Walk through [this command overview](https://www.hostinger.com/tutorials/linux-commands) or one you find on Google on a local terminal.
+Again, this is not meant to be complicated.
+We just want you to get familiar with the _core group_ of commands.
+Practice a few times and learn to recognize the outputs of each command.
+It can be a bit daunting if you've never worked with a terminal environment before, but remember: _the man page is your friend_.
+Once you feel comfortable with the majority of the commands, move on to the next portion of this guide.

 #### pwd